 As you start you head south, via Soto de los Infantes, through the beautiful Narcea River Valley before you ascend to Tineo, a historically significant town on the Camino.
 As you continue èn route´you will pass by the Romanesque church and Monastery of Obona.
 These monuments, partly in ruins, formed part of an important cultural and intellectual centre for centuries.
 From here a succession of small churches and chapels will lead you up to Lavadoiro Pass (812m), before you descend to Pola de Allande, a lovely little town with Asturian flavour.
 Accommodation at a good hotel** famous for its regional cuisine.

 A tough day, since you have to climb 625m this morning to reach Puerto del Palo.
 This pass, at 1146m, divides the green, wooded area of Allande from the vast, more barren mountains to the south.
-But then, the reward; you will be able to `sail down´the 35km left to Lake Grandas, only to find that your destination is still 4km further ahead… at the top of a hill!
+But then, the 1st reward: you will be able to `sail down´the 35km left to Lake Grandas, only 4km before the ascent to Grandas de Salime, located at the top of a hill!
 Grandas is a pleasant town with a Romanesque church and interesting ethnographic museum.
-Lodging in recently renovated 2-star hotel with a good regional fare.
+Another steep ascent still awaits: Alto del Acebo Pass (1030m, 475m up), before you glide down into Fonsagrada, where your next accommodation is

-Today you staert ascending again, this time up to Alto del Acebo Pass (1030m, 475m up).
-Then you glide down into Fonsagrada.
 Once you cycle into Galicia, you leave the steep ascents and mountainous areas behind, moving into a gentle rural landscape, dotted with picturesque hamlets.
 This easier riding will allow you to truly enjoy the Galician countryside, with exquisite traditional architecture such as the ‘Pazos’ and ‘Casas Grandes’, well-preserved country homes on large estates, all impressive buildings in stone and wood.
 At the end of the day, Lugo awaits with its Roman walls (3rd century) and many interesting buildings to be visited in the old town secluded inside these walls.
-Outside the walls, there are Roman baths at the naturalhot springs on the banks of the River Miño.
+Outside the walls, there are Roman baths at the natural hot springs on the banks of the River Miño.
 Accommodation at a 3-star hotel in historical centre of Lugo.

 You might have some time to visit the major monuments in Lugo, and maybe do some shopping, before you get back on your bike today.
 From Lugo onward, the Camino Primitivo merges with the more recent, but more popular French Route, somewhere between Palas de Rei and Melide, the quiet lanes and path get busier and you will feel a stronger "pilgrim atmosphere" from here.